 The next major section of the Old Testament are the Historical Books.
 These books recount events spanning from Israel’s conquest of Canaan, to the dissolution of the Kingdom of Israel and the Babylonian captivity, to the eventual return to Jerusalem.
 The books in this section are Joshua, Judges, Ruth, 1 Samuel, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles, 2 Chronicles, Ezra, Nehemiah, and Esther.
 In this section we can see why the Old Testament has more books than the Hebrew Bible; certain texts are split up into multiple books.
 For example, in the Tanakh, Samuel is one book, whereas in the Testament it is split into two.

 The Wisdom Books consist of the books of Job, Psalms, Proverbs, Ecclesiastes, and Song of Songs.
 These books are made up of poetry, narratives, and moral sayings.
 The Wisdom Books center around reflections on worship, love, suffering, and life.

 Finally, we have the Prophetic Books.
 Each of the Prophetic books primarily consist of a historical account and call to action from the various prophets, or messengers, sent to the people by God.
 They not only document the events of ancient Israel but also explain the lasting significance of the events that occur during this time.
 The Prophetic books offer a record of the messages God commanded the prophets to share with the people.

-If you want to learn more about the Old Testament and the books of the Greek Bible as a whole, take a look at Alabaster’s beautifully designed collection of jewish Bibles and other supplemental material to help you along your journey.
+If you want to learn more about the Old Testament and the Bible as a whole, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your journey.